pip-services/pip-services-docs/content/en/dart/grpc/clients/grpc_client.md

 > **_timeout**: int = 100000

 #### _uri
-Remote service uri which is calculated on openning.
+Remote service URI which is calculated on openning.
 > **_uri**: String

 </span>